 - Eat ginger, long pepper, neem, cinnamon, cardamom, clove and turmeric.
-This will keep the body warmth.
+This will keep the body warm.

-- If you have the habit of wine, drink it only to the extent that it does not make you excess sleepy.
+- If you have the habit of drinking wine, drink it only to the extent that it does not make you excessively sleepy.

 - Avoid day-sleep.
 Remember, laziness is a byproduct of Kapha, we need to work against to it, to keep it in balance.

 - Exercise is a must.
 To keep up good muscle tone, to keep up good blood circulation and to keep the mind active.